joone/fosscomics/content/posts/5. The Beginning of Software Engineering/index.md

 [Margaret Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_\(software_engineer\))participated in the Apollo 11 mission in the 1960s and developed the lunar landing software.
 Notably she observed that software development was not taken as seriously as engineering and was not even considered a science.

 After studying mathematics in university, she began working as a programmer at MIT to support her husband’s Ph.D.
 At that time, without any proper software development training, she joined in the development of a program to predict the weather.

-> studied mathematics and later joined MIT, where she first programmed weather-prediction software and then worked on the SAGE air-defense project.
-She took the programming job while her husband attended Harvard Law School.
-At the time, formal training in computer science and software engineering was rare, so programmers largely learned through experience, and software development was not yet treated with the same seriousness as established engineering disciplines.

 ![Margaret Hamilton gestures while explaining how early programmers learned their work.](images/5_4.png "Margaret Hamilton size:70%")
 > "Computer science and software engineering weren't regular subjects yet.
 Programmers learned by doing."